Siberian Cranes at Poyang Hu by Jon Hornbuckle.

-Oriental Stork, Hooded, Siberian and White-naped Cranes, and Japanese Swamp Warbler.
+Oriental Stork, Hooded, Siberian and White-naped Cranes, and Marsh Grassbird.
 Also a chance of Lesser White-fronted Goose, Baikal Teal and Falcated Duck, and an outside chance of Swinhoe’s Rail.

-Bewick’s Swan, (Taiga and Tundra) Bean, Greylag, Greater White-fronted and Swan Geese, ducks including Chinese Spot-billed Duck, Japanese Quail, Great Bittern, Eurasian Spoonbill, Black-shouldered Kite, Eastern Marsh Harrier, Brown Crake, Common Crane, Pied Avocet, Spotted Redshank, Pied and White-throated Kingfishers, Oriental Skylark, Chinese Penduline Tit, Sooty-headed Bulbul, Plain Prinia, Black-collared and Red-billed Starlings, Crested Myna, buntings including Pallas’s Reed and Yellow-browed Buntings, Yellow-billed Grosbeak and Scaly-breasted Munia.
-Also a chance of Smew, Black Stork and (Eastern) Imperial Eagle.
+Bewick’s Swan, Taiga and Tundra Bean, Greylag, Greater White-fronted and Swan Geese, ducks including Chinese Spot-billed Duck, Japanese Quail, Eurasian (Great) Bittern, Eurasian Spoonbill, Eastern Marsh-harrier, Brown Crake, Common Crane, Pied Avocet, Spotted Redshank, Pied and White-breasted Kingfishers, Oriental Skylark, Chinese Penduline-tit, Sooty-headed Bulbul, Plain Prinia, Black-collared and Red-billed Starlings, Crested Myna, buntings including Pallas’s (Reed) and Yellow-browed Buntings, Chinese (Yellow-billed) Grosbeak and Scaly-breasted Munia.
+Also a chance of Smew, Black Stork and Eastern Imperial Eagle.

 An outside chance of Yangtze Finless Porpoise and Chinese Water Deer.

 The peak time for cranes is November-December when it is still usually relatively mild.

 Helm Field Guide: Birds of East Asia by M Brazil.
 Helm, 2009.